-Note that all information about setting up signing keys for this repository can be found on the Managing signing keys and metadata operations section of this document.
+Note that all information about setting up signing keys for this repository can be found on the Managing signing keys and metadata expiration section of this document.

 In order to provide on-demand customization of vehicles, the OEM MUST also set up the Director repository following the guidance in the Uptane Standard.
 In addition, an OEM must keep in mind the following factors.
-Unlike the Image repository, the Director repository: (1) is managed by automated processes, (2) uses online keys to sign Targets metadata, (3) does not delegate images, (4) generally provides different metadata to different Primaries, (5) MAY encrypt images per ECU, and (6) produces new metadata on every request from Primaries.
+Unlike the Image repository, the Director repository:

+- 1. is managed by automated processes - 2. uses online keys to sign Targets metadata - 3. does not delegate images - 4. generally provides different metadata to different Primaries

+- 5. MAY encrypt images per ECU, and - 6. produces new metadata on each request from a Primary.